MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/security.md

 Security is critical for any architecture.
 Microsoft Power Platform offers a comprehensive range of tools to effectively secure your intelligent application workload.
 This article describes security considerations and recommendations for developing intelligent application workloads with Power Platform.

 Copilot for Dynamics 365 and Power Platform features follow a set of core security and privacy practices and the Microsoft [Responsible AI Standard](https://www.microsoft.com/ai/principles-and-approach).
 Dynamics 365 and Power Platform data is protected by comprehensive, industry-leading compliance, security, and privacy controls.
-For more information on Copilot Studio and Power Platform security features, see [Copilot Studio security and governance](/microsoft-copilot-studio/security-and-governance), [FAQ for Copilot data security and privacy](/power-platform/faqs-copilot-data-security-privacy) and [Security in Microsoft Power Platform](/power-platform/admin/security/overview).
+For more information on Copilot Studio and Power Platform security features, see [Copilot Studio security and governance](/microsoft-copilot-studio/security-and-governance), [FAQ for Copilot data security and privacy for Dynamics 365 and Power Platform](/power-platform/faqs-copilot-data-security-privacy) and [Security in Microsoft Power Platform](/power-platform/admin/security/overview).

 You should periodically assess the services and technologies you employ to ensure that your security measures align with the changing threat landscape.